The Poetic Life of Margaret of Scotland, Dauphine of France

 Tombs of Katherine Swynford, Duchess of Lancaster, and her daughter Joan Beaufort, Countess of Westmorland.
 Lincoln Cathedral

-John and Katherine’s final happiness was of short duration, however, as John of Gaunt died on the 3rd of February 1399; he was buried beside his 1st wife, Blanche of Lancaster, in St Paul’s Cathedral, London.
+John and Katherine’s final happiness was of short duration, however, as John of Gaunt died on the 3rd of February 1399; he was buried beside his first wife, Blanche of Lancaster, in St Paul’s Cathedral, London.
 His son and heir, Henry Bolingbroke, had recently been exiled to the Continent for 10 years.
 Richard II extended that exile to a life term and confiscated the Lancastrian lands.

 Following Gaunt’s death Katherine returned to her townhouse in Lincoln; close to the east end of the Cathedral.
 Her son, Henry Beaufort, had become Bishop of Lincoln shortly after being legitimised.